koralpc/shapley-bootstrapping/README.md

 With this capability, we can inspect on feature importances, which will aid the interpretability of the model.

 # Model-agnostic functionality
 The training pipelines take machine learning models as arguments in instantianation.
 Therefore, it is possible to run the experimentations with different models.
-TShap-bootstrap offers a flexbility in implementation.
+Shap-bootstrap offers a flexbility in implementation.